Architecture of Letterkenny: Historical structures

 Trinity Presbyterian Church is located on Upper Main Street on the site of the earliest regular 'Meeting House' for Presbyterians, dated with a stone declaring the origin of the congregation in 1640.
 Presbyterianism in Letterkenny dates back more than 350 years when the Rev. William Semple officiated from 1648 to 1674.
 The 'Meeting House' then was also on the Main Street and was originally probably a large thatched building.
 The church adopted the name 'Trinity' in 1916.

 Conwal Parish Church is located opposite St Eunan's Cathedral.
-The Church dates back to the 17th Century.
+The church dates to the 17th century.
 Parts of this Protestant church date from the mid- to late eighteenth-century.
 It was expanded and extensively altered in the 1860s.
 The building is believed to have been constructed when a church located at Conwal fell into ruins.
 The remains of Redmond O'Hanlon are also located on the church grounds.

-Rockhill House is located some two miles west of Letterkenny.
+Rockhill House is located approximately two miles west of Letterkenny.
 It is a large classical house dating from the middle of the 18th century with additions in the early 19th century and with further additions from 1853.
 Its most recent use was by the Irish Defence Forces, who ceased using it as an army barracks in January 2009.
-Rockhill House is due to be transferred from its present owners, the Department of Defence, to Donegal Co.
-Council.
-A locally based group, the Rockhill House Heritage Association, has been campaigning to have it preserved and developed in a proper manner.
+Rockhill House is due to be transferred from its present owners, the Department of Defence, to Donegal County Council.
+A locally based group, the Rockhill House Heritage Association, has been campaigning to have it preserved and developed.